 Grant development: I am providing support with background research and drafting for an £18m GCRF RCUK Hub proposal.

 Impact horizon scanning & documentation: identifying research with potential impact, interviewing staff members and preparing reports in standardised formats for assessment.
 Clients: College of Medical, Veterinary & Life Sciences; College of Science & Engineering; UofG Research Strategy & Innovation Office.

-Individual staff impact planners: working with core staff members to identify key stakeholder relationships, identify potential impacts and advise on how to integrate a pathway to impact into research strategy.
+Individual staff impact planners: I have worked with core staff members to identify key stakeholder relationships, identify potential impacts and advise on how to integrate a pathway to impact into research strategy.
 Clients: Institute of Biodiversity, Animal Health & Comparative Medicine; MRC-UofG Centre for Virus Research

-Workshops on developing a digital profile: helping individual researchers, research groups and research centres to consider how they promote themselves strategically in the digital/online space.
+Workshops on developing a digital profile: I have helped individual researchers, research groups and research centres to consider how they promote themselves strategically in the digital/online space.
 Clients: College of Social Sciences; MRC/CSO Social and Public Health Sciences Unit; Institute of Biodiversity, Animal Health & Comparative Medicine.

 I am also an Affiliate Researcher at the Institute of Biodiversity, Animal Health & Comparative Medicine at the University of Glasgow.